Home » Is Parrot Poop Supposed To Smell Bad?

 Citrobacter freundii is a bacteria that attacks the internal organs of parrots.
 There are few warning signs before it causes lung, liver, or kidney failure.

-According to Annals of Microbiology, spoiled food (especially meat) is the most common host for Citrobacter freundii but can also be found in contaminated water, soil, and plant life.
+According to Annals of Microbiology, spoiled food (especially meat) is the most common host for Citrobacter freundii.
+However, it can be found in contaminated water, soil, and plant life.

-Antibiotics are available to treat Citrobacter freundii, including aminoglycosides, chloramphenicol, quinolones, and carbapenems.
-This bacteria is often resistant to other medications.
+Antibiotics, including aminoglycosides, chloramphenicol, quinolones, and carbapenems, are available to treat Citrobacter freundii.
+It’s often resistant to other medications.

 Streptococcus Pyogenes